oomphinc/composer-installers-extender/README.md

     }
   }
 ```
-By default, packages that do not specifiy a `type` will be considered type `library`.
+By default, packages that do not specify a `type` will be considered type `library`.
 Adding support for this type
 allows any of these packages to be placed in a different install path.